An exploration in embedded Linux

 The status quo

-Sysroot management, host contamination, mismatched pkg-config.
-Time spent fighting toolchains, not shipping features.
+Sysroot management, host contamination, mismatched pkg-config — time better spent shipping features.

 SDK drift

 OS team builds an SDK.
 App team uses it.
-Six months later, "works on my SDK version" becomes a JIRA epic.
+Six months later, version mismatches between teams turn into a long debugging session.

 Stack traces from generated shell

-A failure ten layers deep in machine-generated bash, and the actual fix is in a recipe you didn't write.
+A failure ten layers deep in machine-generated bash, and the actual fix lives elsewhere in the recipe tree.

 01 / Native